6 Best Things to do in Nagano, Japan

 If you’re after that classic ryokan experience without breaking the bank, Jizokan Matsuya Ryokan is an absolute gem.
 Located just a two-minute walk from Zenko-ji Temple, it’s one of the best-located stays in the area—perfect for early temple visits or a peaceful evening stroll under the lanterns.

 Rooms are traditional, with tatami floors, futon beds, and shoji screens, and you can choose between shared or private bathrooms depending on your budget.
 There’s even a small public bath on-site if you want to soak after a day of exploring.
-Rates start around $110 USD per night, with options that include both breakfast and dinner.
+Rates start around ¥16,500 per night ($110 USD), with options that include both breakfast and dinner.

 Snag this budget-friendly stay near Zenko-ji here!

-Related Read: For even more options, see our guide on Where to Stay in Nagano for the best areas and our recommended hotels!
+Related Read: For even more options, see our guide on Where to Stay in Nagano for the best areas and our recommended hotels, plus our list of the best onsen hotels in Nagano for easy, on-site soaking

 Renting a Car in Japan